Unbalanced droplets of one-dimensional mixtures of fermions: Abstract

 \section{Abstract}

-By means of a diffusion Monte Carlo technique, we study one-dimensional mixtures of fermionic Ytterbium atoms ($^{173}$Yb, $^{171}$Yb) in which the total number of $^{173}$Yb particles is different from the sum of all the atoms belonging to the $^{171}$Yb isotope.
-Even tough self-bound droplets are possible for different compositions, the most stable ones are clusters with a slight excess of attractively interacting $^{171}$Yb particles belonging to different spins with respect to the number of spin-polarized $^{173}$Yb atoms.
+By means of a diffusion Monte Carlo technique, we study one-dimensional unbalanced mixtures of fermionic Ytterbium atoms ($^{173}$Yb, $^{171}$Yb).
+This means clusters in which the total number of $^{173}$Yb particles is different from the sum of all the atoms belonging to the $^{171}$Yb isotope.
+Our aim will be to check the possibility of having self-bound arrangements beyond the balanced compositions reported in previous literature rather than exploring all the situations in which that could be possible.
+In that vein, we focused mainly on mixtures in which the atoms belonging to one isotope are spin-polarized, while the spins of the particles in the other isotope are evenly distributed in two sets.
+What we found was that, even tough self-bound droplets are possible for different compositions, the most stable ones are clusters with a slight excess of attractively interacting $^{171}$Yb particles with different spins with respect to the number of spin-polarized $^{173}$Yb atoms.
+Clusters in which the number of repulsively interacting unequal-spin $^{173}$Yb atoms are in excess with respect to the spin-polarized $^{171}$Yb particles have a very narrow stability range.